 Label your boxes clearly so you know what’s in them

 Once you start labeling your boxes, first label rooms that they belong to.
 Choose different color markers for different rooms.
 In this way, you will know that for example, red marked boxes all go in the living room.
 Once you marked the room, start labeling items inside it.
 Be as detailed as possible and try to pack items from one group into one box.
 This means to place what you usually have on your nightstand in one box – so all items are here.
 With this, it would be a great idea to also make a list of things that you are packing.
-You can make this list on your phone.
+You can make this list in your phone.
 Phone camera can be additional help if you photograph the items in your house.
 Make sure to take a photo of every corner – this can be very handy later on.

-The packaging is important too
+Packaging is important too

-How important are the planned packaging and boxes labeling becomes clear only when the relocation is completed.
+How important is the planned packaging and boxes labeling becomes clear only when the relocation is completed.
 Because if the packaging is not planned, it is not a rare case that it is almost impossible to find the appropriate piece of clothing, necessary books or bedding in the first days after the move.
-That’s why it is very important that the boxes are well glued and labeled so that you know what is in which box so you can quickly find what you need at the time.
+That’s why it is very important that the boxes are well glued and labeled, so that you know what is in which box so you can quickly find what you need at the time.

 There should also be a plan in the order of entering and placing boxes in a transport vehicle.
 Whether it is a van or a truck, is crucial to place boxes in the right order so they do not fall down.
 This will also prevent damage of the content of the boxes.
 That’s why a box with a bigger weight (with books for example), should be on the bottom while lighter boxes are on the top.
-Also, it often happens that if the packaging and labeling are not good, it may appear that you don’t know what to do with your stuff.
+Also, it often happens that if the packaging and labeling is not good, it may appear that you don’t know what to do with your stuff.
 However, the good news is that you can store your items and rent both long and short term storage.
 In this way, you can save time and unpack important things while others are on hold.